What Is The Health Care Spending Account?

 What You Need To Know Before Enrolling

-To be reimbursed through the HCSA, expenses must be for health care received primarily for the prevention or treatment of a physical or mental defect or illness.
-Out-of-pocket expenses are generally eligible if they are not reimbursed by insurance.
+To be reimbursed, expenses must be for health care received primarily for the prevention or treatment of a physical or mental defect or illness.
+Out-of-pocket costs are generally eligible if they are not reimbursed by insurance.
 Regardless of whether the expenses are incurred by you or your eligible dependents, they must be incurred during the plan year or during your period of coverage if you enroll after the plan year begins.
 An expense is incurred when you or one of your dependents receives the health care service, not when you are billed, charged for, or pay for the service.

 To be eligible for reimbursement, a health care expense must be: